naiq/Duke_evaluation/README.md

 If these links are unavailable, please don't hesitate to contact me to update links.
 Thank you.

 ### Evaluation
 Download the codes in this repository.
-To evaluate your code, you just need to change the img path and the feature path in the `evaluation_res_duke_fast.m` and run it.
+To evaluate your code, you just need to change the image path and the feature path in the `evaluation_res_duke_fast.m` and run it.

 ### Baseline
 |Methods |   Rank@1 | mAP|